3. Before your Beamtime#

 To complete your training, follow the training instructions at: https://www.bnl.gov/nsls2/userguide/before-arrival.php#step2

-Links to specific course:
+Links to specific courses:

 Returning users can check training status online.